 So what’s a downtrodden bride or groom to do?
 Well here’s a thought: just make your own wedding desserts.
 Given how many other wedding-related tasks you already have on your plate, we understand that this might sound insane.
 But bear with us.
 If you have a smallish guest list and a basic set of kitchen skills then catering the desserts at your reception isn’t just possible – it’s actually preferable compared to paying somebody else a few thousand dollars to do it for you.

-After all, we’re living in the age of Pinterest and wedding blogs.
+After all, we’re living in the age of Pinterest and wedding blogs and the ability to buy ingredients like bulk candy cheap online.
 It’s easy to find a collection of DIY wedding dessert recipes that are tasty, affordable and easy to make – and we’re about to make it even easier.
 To help all you crazy kids out there make your reception a little sweeter, we’ve compiled a list of our favorite homemade nuptial snacks from the far corners of the web.
 So grab yourself an industrial-grade bag of flour and warm up your scrolling finger because we’re about to ring your wedding bells.
 Let’s do this.

 1. Chocolate Monogrammed Treats

 This sweet idea from Once Wed is absolutely brilliant, especially if you’re working with limited time or on a limited budget.
 Make your own set of personalized treats by redecorating a tray of store-bought brownies or cupcakes with monogrammed chocolate tokens.
 Assuming you can find a seal with your initials, it’s a super easy way to trick your guests into thinking that you spent hours slaving away in the kitchen making a batch of custom sweets.

 See more at Once Wed.